 An updated version of the Gatsby Benchmarks was published in late 2024 as part of Gatsby's report Good Career Guidance: The Next 10 Years.
 This was the result of two years of research and consultation, drawing on international evidence and listening to young people and the educators who have been putting the benchmarks into practice.
 The aim was to future-proof the benchmarks as the standard for world-class careers guidance for young people.

 Our priority was to reflect the latest evidence on what best supports young people's outcomes while recognising the need for stability, in light of the benchmarks' widespread adoption and impact in recent years.
 The eight Benchmarks remain in place, but with key refinements to the summary descriptions and measurable criteria.
 For full details of this work and the evidence and good practice we uncovered, see our full report.

-These updates are now being embedded into government policy, with implementation in schools and colleges set for 2025.
-National support for implementation will be available through the Careers & Enterprise Company (CEC).
+These updates have been embedded into government guidance for schools and colleges.
+National support for implementation is available through the Careers & Enterprise Company (CEC).